Rafcin/Visualizer/README.md

 #### Mac

+**Xcode**

+Make sure you install Xcode versions >=12.5, ideally 13.X otherwise you will run into issues with freetype2 headers during compilation.

+**Arm**

+For users using Apple Silicon, you will need to install [Rosetta 2](https://osxdaily.com/2020/12/04/how-install-rosetta-2-apple-silicon-mac/) and set your terminal to use Rosetta 2.
+Without this you will run into build issues.
+Once you install Rosetta follow [this guide](https://osxdaily.com/2021/02/06/installing-homebrew-apple-silicon-mac-native/) for how to install Brew.

 **Brew**

 You should have brew to make everything easier.
 You can find it [here](https://brew.sh/).
 You can install cmake and the other libs manually but Brew will make it easier.